-- Two unisex toilets and one accessible toilet. - Parenting Room with children's toilet and baby change facility, is ideally located adjacent to the children's space.
-It should be possible for a breast feeding mother to use this area if privacy is required. - Water fountain - · A communications cupboard - Cleaner's cupboard - Area for rubbish bin storage and loading area for supplies and the book courier
+- Two unisex toilets and one accessible toilet.

+- Parenting Room with children's toilet and baby change facility, is ideally located adjacent to the children's space.
+It should be possible for a breast feeding mother to use this area if privacy is required.

+- Water fountain

+- A communications cupboard

+- Cleaner's cupboard

+- Area for rubbish bin storage and loading area for supplies and the book courier

+- Building services

-The public toilets need to be of high quality and able to be used after hours in association with the meeting rooms and creative maker space.
+The public toilets need to be of high quality and able to be used after hours in association with the meeting rooms.
 Each unisex toilet will contain its own handbasin.
 Decisions regarding colour and hand dryers need to be made with the needs of people who suffer from sensory overload in mind.
 A recent new build with bright yellow tiles and very noisy hand dryers caused problems for some neurodiverse people.

-Estimated size requirements for these functions is: 84m2
+Estimated size requirements: 84m2